 Do have separate sleeping accommodation for young people, adults and Young Leaders working with a younger section

-Do not drink alcohol when you are directly responsible for young people and never allow young people on Scouting activities to drink alcohol
+Do not drink alcohol when you are directly responsible for young people and never allow young people to drink alcohol

 Do not trivialise abuse or let it go unreported

 Do not join in physical contact games with young people

 Do not overstep the boundaries between yourself and young people by engaging in friendships or sexual relationships